 - Onion: I prefer using white onion but red onion or shallots would work as well.

 - Garlic: Could be replaced with garlic powder.

 - Leek: Adds some amazing additional fresh taste.
-Could be replaced with green onion but the taste won't be the same.
+Could be replaced with green onion but the flavor won't be the same.

-- Potatoes: We used Yukon golds in this recipe but any other type such as russet potatoes or red potatoes would work just as well.
+- Potatoes: We used Yukon gold potatoes in this recipe but any other type such as russet potatoes or red potatoes would work just as well.

 - Crispy Mushroom "Bacon" (optional topping): This vegan potato soup uses crispy baked mushrooms instead of traditional bacon as a topping.
 Could easily be omitted but I would give it a try! 🙂

 How to make vegan potato soup